Third Form Scholarships

 Performing Arts Awards are given to candidates who not only show an outstanding practical ability, but also display a passion and love of drama, dance and/or music and demonstrate a willingness to share their enthusiasm with others.

-All candidates will be required to provide a detailed record of achievement, together with appropriate testimonials from their teachers, and shortlisted pupils will be assessed by interview and audition.
+All candidates will be required to provide a detailed record of achievement, together with appropriate testimonials from their teachers, and applicants will be assessed by interview and audition.

 Drama candidates will have an audition for which two contrasting speeches of no longer than two minutes should be prepared.
-If a candidate wishes to offer Dance they should perform two short dances, ideally of different disciplines and ones they have made up themselves.
+If a candidate wishes to offer dance, they should perform two short dances, ideally of different disciplines and ones they have choreographed themselves.
 If a candidate wishes to offer both, we would then like to see one monologue and one short dance.

 Music Awards are made to talented musicians in order that they may develop and broaden all aspects of their musical ability.
-Candidates will have an audition for which two contrasting pieces on at least one instrument or voice should be prepared.
+Candidates are expected to be the equivalent of grade 5/6 or above on one or two of their chosen instrument/s.
+Applicants will have an audition for which two contrasting pieces on at least one instrument or voice should be prepared.
 Importance is attached to overall musical potential and enthusiasm rather than formal qualifications.

 Dauntsey's is the proud owner of one of the most famous racing vessels in the world, Jolie Brise.
-It is fitting that Dauntsey's prestigious All-Rounder Awards are named after this remarkable vessel.
-In recent years, crewed by pupils of the School, Jolie Brise has been the overall winner of Tall Ships' Race series three times.
+It is fitting that Dauntsey's prestigious All-Rounder Boarding Award is named after this remarkable vessel.
+In recent years, crewed by pupils of the School, Jolie Brise has been the overall winner of Tall Ships' Race series four times.

 During the assessment, candidates will take part in an observational drawing exercise and a visual and conceptual analysis task.